rcmstark/cocoatouch-for-android/README.md

 }
 ```

 Nice right?
 But it becomes better.
 The thing I most hate on Android SDK, it's how you can't alloc the activity to be presented and just pass objects.
-You need to transfer data via bundle and the SDK will creates an activity for you.
-This starts to be annoying when you neeed to pass a custom object and you have to implement Parcelable or Serializable.
-This adds a lots of lines of code, because Android copy objects between activies.
+You need to transfer data via bundle and the SDK will create an activity for you.
+This starts to be annoying when you need to pass a custom object and you have to implement Parcelable or Serializable.
+This adds lots of lines of code, because Android copy objects between activities.
 This is an example of how to transfer a custom objects from one Activity to another in Android:

 CustomObject.java